Making Sure your Device is Protected

 - Android™ Device Manager: If you remotely reset your device using this service, you must enter the username and password for a Google™ account.
 The device must be connected to the Internet before the setup process can be completed.
 Otherwise, you will not be able to use your device after the reset.

 For Android™ Device Manager, it is necessary to enter information from a Google™ account.
-This can be any Google™ account which you have set up on the device as an owner.
+This can be any Google™ account which you have set up on the device.
 If you cannot provide the relevant account information during a setup process, you won't be able to use the device at all.